nmushegian/minicash-wikidocs/pages/properties.md

 - The following hard-coded constants and functions define minicash at a high level.
 With these, different developers could come up with close to identical systems.
-The purpose of the specification is to flesh out all the details down to the exact byte layout.
+The purpose of the specification is to define minicash down to the exact byte layout.
 	- There are at most `7` inputs and at most `7` outputs per [[tick]].
 	- There are at most `2^17 == 131072` ticks per [[tock]].
 	- The time between tocks is exactly `57` seconds.